3 day Tokyo itinerary

 It may sound strange to go to a museum about parasites and, well, it is.
 But that’s why I found it so interesting.

 The small Meguro Parasitological Museum has free admission to the exhibition space where it shows all sorts of parasites that have been recovered from humans and animals.
-The centrepiece is the 8.8 metre long tapeworm.
+The centrepiece is the 8.8-metre long tapeworm.

 Meguro Parasitological Museum, Tokyo, Japan

-It may not be worth going out of your way to see the museum but if you would like something a weird, it’s quite close to the Kyu Asakura House.
+It may not be worth going out of your way to see the museum but if you would like something weird, it’s quite close to the Kyu Asakura House.

 Ikebukuro Life Safety Learning Centre